While the lack of diversity seen on nonprofit boards across the country isn’t a new issue, an organization in Austin

 The New Philanthropists recently held their first meeting at St. David’s Foundation with a focus on addressing diversity-related issues that nonprofits are currently experiencing, in addition to brainstorming how to bring more people of color to boards of nonprofits.

 Even though diversity in tech has been a hot topic for years now, we’re continuing to see that diversity isn’t improving.
-Since boards of both profit and nonprofit organizations help make decisions that impact communities and lives, one could easily say they’re not capable of properly serving and making change.
+Since boards of both profit and nonprofit organizations help make decisions that impact communities and lives, one could easily say they’re not capable of properly serving and making a change.

 William Buster, VP of Community Investments for St. David’s Foundation, shared three reasons why nonprofit boards need to reflect the communities they serve:

 - Encouraging a sense of affinity

 - Offering cultural understanding that people can see and feel

 - Helping to enhance the nonprofit community as a whole

 - Prepare and support new boards through network support